 If shopping is your thing, Downtown Blue Ridge offers dozens of cool shops ranging from swanky boutiques and art/antique stores to outdoor recreation outfiiters and oddities such as the Expedition: Bigfoot Adventure Outpost.

 Foodies will find every sort of cuisine under the sun.
 The best restaurants we visited includes Harvest on Main and Black Sheep (Southern), Masseria (Italian), Hansen’s Grill (Danish/American), Las 2 Huastecas (Mexican), and Mona Lisa’s (Dessert/Wine).

 There are also several breweries and wineries in the area, and the Mercier Orchards Tasting Room offers numerous excellent varieties hard apple cider.

 If history is your thing, take a self-guided historic Blue Ridge Walking Tour, which hits highlights such as the Baugh House and Historic Fannin County Courthouse.
 The latter is home to an impressive Arts Center, which– along with the Blue Ridge Community Theatre– is the heart of the town’s cultural pulse.

 And of course the area is bursting with natural beauty to be explored.
 From Lake Blue Ridge and the Toccoa Swinging Bridge to the Appalachian Trail and countless streams and waterfalls, a visit to this area means never being bored. –by Bret Love; photos by Bret Love & Mary Gabbett

-Our visit to Blue Ridge was facilitated with assistance from the Fannin County Chamber of Commerce & CVB.
+Our visit to Blue Ridge GA was facilitated with assistance from the Fannin County Chamber of Commerce & CVB.